optionblox/yieldblox-docs/docs/Stellar.md

 For more general information visit: [Stellar's Website](https://www.stellar.org/developers/guides/walkthroughs/stellar-smart-contracts.html).
 For more information on how the nodes validate transactions see: [Stellar Consensus Protocol](https://www.stellar.org/developers/guides/concepts/scp.html).
-For more information on how OptionBlox interacts with Stellar’s network visit: [Network Overview](https://www.stellar.org/developers/guides/get-started/index.html).
+For more information on how YieldBlox interacts with Stellar’s network visit: [Network Overview](https://www.stellar.org/developers/guides/get-started/index.html).

 ## Why we built on Stellar
 Stellar’s focus on financial applications has made it the ideal network to develop YieldBlox on.\
 Characteristics of the Stellar network crucial to YieldBlox:
 - *Efficiency*:
 Stellar’s network is efficient, having both fast transaction times and low fees.
-This is essential for a derivative market and is one of the main areas where Stellar shines versus other networks like Ethereum.
+This is essential for a lending market and is one of the main areas where Stellar shines versus other networks like Ethereum.
 - *Decentralization*:
 Stellar's network is fully decentralized.
 There is no governing body YieldBlox needs to rely on; as long as Stellar has users, YieldBlox will function.
 - *[Anchors](https://www.stellar.org/developers/guides/concepts/assets.html)*